lpmi-13/kubernetes-the-hard-way-do/docs/08-bootstrapping-kubernetes-controllers.md

 > Allow up to 30 seconds for the Kubernetes API Server to fully initialize.

-Now check status of your controller components
+Now check status of your controller components (do this from one of the controller instances)
 ```sh
 kubectl get componentstatuses
 ```